matthewfeickert/intro-to-docker/_episodes/05-dockerfiles.md

 - "Build a Docker image from a Dockerfile"
 keypoints:
 - "Dockerfiles are written as text file commands to the Docker engine"
-- "Docker images are built with docker build"
+- "Docker images are built with `docker build`"
+- "Built time variables can be defined with `ARG` and set with `--build-arg`"
+- "`ENV` arguments persist into the container runtime"
+- "Docker images can have multiple tags associated to them"
 ---

 Docker images are built through the Docker engine by reading the instructions from a